Adityacahyo4552/SignIn/README.md

 ### Run Locally

-To run **navbar-responsive** locally, run this command on your git bash:
+To run **SignIn & SignUp** locally, run this command on your git bash:

 Linux and macOS: